dontjoome/RE3R_AP_World/README.md

   - [Region Zones file](#region-zones-file)

 ### Character folder
-Data is loaded from the `jill` data folder, it contains all the scenario data and everything else involving the scenarios.
+Data is loaded from the `jill` character folder, it contains all the scenario data and everything else involving the scenarios.

 ---